 "I'm just lonely and depressed and have panic attacks.
 Sometimes I pick up the phone just because I want to hear voices...
 I don't really know what else to do with my time.
 Apparently I might get an escort through the NHS (she laughs) not like one of those ones.
 Someone to take me out."

-Rose has a counselor; she has only seen her counselor twice.
-She said it hasn't really helped her but she has really appreciated talking to an outreach worker who helps out at the 'Neighbors in Poplar' lunches.
+Rose has a counsellor however she has only seen her counsellor twice.
+She said it hasn't really helped her but she has really appreciated talking to an outreach worker who helps out at the 'Neighbours in Poplar' lunches.
 "It feels less formal".
 She explains that the informality of a chat is much more likely to engage her and inspire her to open up.

-2. Health Care Appointments
+Health Care Appointments

-GP Concerns- A large majority (92%) of participants expressed their fondness of being treated by their own GP every time they visited their practice.
+A large majority (92%) of participants expressed their fondness of being treated by their own GP every time they visited their practice.
 A third of these people spoke about times they had been seen by a different GP recently.
 This caused problems such as misdiagnosis and patients becoming agitated due to a "shake-up" of routine.
-A third of people also said they have experienced long waiting times (anything from 2 days to 2 weeks).
+A third of people also said they have experienced long waiting times (anything from two days to two weeks).

-Health Care Appointments being changed.
-3 interviewees raised the issue of having appointment times and dates pushed back to later dates.
-In all 3 cases this led to their health issues worsening and impacting their day-to-day lives.
+Three interviewees raised the issue of having appointment times and dates pushed back to later dates.
+In all three cases this led to their health issues worsening and impacting their day-to-day lives.

 Arnold lives in Poplar with his son.
-For the past 5 years he has been suffering with Glaucoma, he has partially lost sight in his right eye.
+For the past five years he has been suffering with glaucoma, he has partially lost sight in his right eye.
 He began to lose sight in his left eye, and his GP referred him to Moorefield Eye Hospital.

-His appointment was scheduled for February 5th (2015) this appointment was cancelled a week before and rescheduled to July 14th (2015).
-Whilst waiting for his next appointment Arnold' lost sight completely in his left eye and has now been told that it is unlikely that he will regain his sight.
+His appointment was scheduled for 5 February 2015 this appointment was cancelled a week before and rescheduled to 14 July.
+Whilst waiting for his next appointment Arnold lost sight completely in his left eye and has now been told that it is unlikely that he will regain his sight.